-I’m moving into a new flat, in a new town, finding a new job and I’m going to be living like a real-life adult!
-Call me irresponsible but I ran out of reasons not to go for it and so I did, I said yes and I couldn’t be happier.
+I’m moving into a new flat, in a new town and I’m going to be living like a real-life adult!
+For the first time in forever, Dave and I won’t be in a long distance relationship.
+Quite the opposite, we’ll be seeing each other every day (I hope he knows what he’s in for).
+The flat is lovely and my job at the restaurant may be fun, but it was never forever.
+Call me irresponsible, but I ran out of reasons not to go for it and so I did, I said yes and I couldn’t be happier.

 Saying that, I’m currently sat in the middle of my floor, staring at my wardrobe and willing the clothes to fold and pack themselves.
 This leaving home malarky is as stressful as it is exciting and it is very exciting!
 Perhaps packing clothes can wait for now.
 With the help of my mum and a good friend I’ve made a lot of progress today anyway!

 I hate to say it, but I think that’s a wrap on chapter two.
 No sad faces here though, this ending is the start of an exciting new beginning.
 Next time I write I should be in the flat!
 I’m smiling hugely just at the thought of it.
 Chapter three begins soon.
 Bring it on.

 Last time I wrote I was going Christmas shopping and now Christmas has been and gone and a new year has begun.
 Can you believe it?